nosmit01/guild/README.md

 3. ### $ `yarn run cypress open`
 4. In a few seconds, the cypress app will start and you will see a list of tests
 5. Before you click on the tests, choose Electron 94 from the browser list in the top right.
 There is a known issue with Chrome attempting to load localhost url.

+## Demo tip
+A good way to see it in action would be to run the app and the cypress tests at the same time.
+You will be able to see the messages posted from your localhost user and from the cypress test user in realtime.